 Certain common factors could be-

-Development Plan – Consider a good training and development opportunity.
+Development Plan - Consider a good training and development opportunity.
 A bigger company might offer this and similarly, in a smaller company you might have more responsibility, both would lead to a skill set growth, while one might be organised the other would teach you practical application, choose where you learn.
 Is the work atmosphere conducive?
-Also, understand the organisational hierarchy, separate the title from the responsibility, because at the end of the day it is what you do that will get you your next opportunity.
+Also, understand the organisational hierarchy, and separate the title from the responsibility, because at the end of the day it is what you do that will get you your next opportunity.

 Job Reviews – it is a good thought to know your review/appraisal cycle.
 If you are a person who needs regular affirmations this will become your driving point.
 Regular reviews also mean you are that much closer to your next promotion.

 Company Review – Company Image is crucial.
-It’s a known fact, companies that don’t always keep up the pace are surpassed by the ones who do.
+It’s a known fact, that companies that don’t always keep up the pace are surpassed by the ones who do.
 Some factors into account would be to check the company’s leadership team.
 Do you see followers or innovators?
 Any success stories, how do they treat their employees.
 Client/ customer testimonials, look at their ex-employees, what opportunity did they have?
 In terms of technology how advanced or accepting the company is.
 Research your boss, estimate his personality, does it match yours?

 Location – Two ways to look at it (A) where is your office located, the company address has an obvious impact, how well connected is it in terms of transport (B) how much are you willing to invest in terms of time and money.
 What are your options, does your office have flex hours or promote work from home?
 Leave policy?
 It’s also good to see if you blend into the vibe and culture of a certain setup.
 Research shows even with generous packages if the vibe, location or culture is a misfit you will reach a saturation point much faster than in a vice versa situation.

-Imarticus Learning offers a comprehensive range of professional Financial Services and Analytics programs that are designed to cater to an aspiring group of professionals who want a tailored program on making them career ready.
-Our programs are driven by a constant need to be job relevant and stimulating, taking into consideration the dynamic nature of the Financial Services and Analytics market, and are taught by world class professionals with specific domain expertise.
+Imarticus Learning offers a comprehensive range of professional Financial Services and Analytics programs that are designed to cater to an aspiring group of professionals who want a tailored program on making them career-ready.
+Our programs are driven by a constant need to be job relevant and stimulating, taking into consideration the dynamic nature of the Financial Services and Analytics market, and are taught by world-class professionals with specific domain expertise.

 Overall, are your personal growth goals in alignment with the company you intend to work with?
 It would be short of a miracle if you find a 100% yes, however, a higher scale equals to accuracy in the decision.

-And the most valuable piece of advice is to Trust your gut, your visceral cues are more valuable information, filtered by your subconscious.
+And the most valuable piece of advice is to trust your gut, your visceral cues are more valuable information, filtered by your subconscious.
 Make your intangible list, evaluate against all odds, and go accept that offer you have!